 I thank the hon.
 Gentleman for the kind words at the start of his speech.
 I am pleased to see his conversion on this issue.
 He was of course a Minister in the Government who passed the legislation that liberalised gambling and caused the harm that many people have suffered as a consequence of FOBTs.
 It is this Government who are taking action.

 I appreciate the hon.
 Gentleman’s concerns about the fact that we have announced a consultation, but the fact is that in 2005 the Labour Government rushed through the Gambling Act without paying proper attention to the issues with these machines, which then led to their proliferation.
-FOBTs did not exist in 1997, when the Labour party came into power.
+FOBTs did not exist in 1997, when the Labour party came to power.
 It is this Government who have recognised the harm that has been caused and who are taking action.
 There will be a consultation; it is due process, and I expect people to contribute to that process.

 I welcome the announcement of the consultation, particularly as there is now information about the effect of category B2 machines that did not exist when the Culture, Media and Sport Committee looked into the matter around five years ago.
 Will the Minister confirm that the Government’s position remains that any future decisions will be evidence-based?